-As set out in section 41 above (identification of work) and in section 37. (internal procedures).
+As set out in section 41. above. (identification of work) and in section 37. (internal procedures).

-47. Details of the annual remuneration paid by the company and/or legal entities in a control or group relationship to the auditor and other natural or legal persons pertaining to the same network and the percentage breakdown relating to the following services.
-As set out in section 41 above.
+47. Details of the annual remuneration paid by the company and/or legal entities in a control or group relationship to the auditor and other natural or legal persons pertaining to the same network and the percentage breakdown relating to the services: